 You then travel towards Keswick, stopping outside the town to visit the mysterious Castlerigg standing stones, thought to have been built over 5,000 years ago and once a lively hub of ancient pagan rituals.

 You have a short journey into the lively market town of Keswick* where you’re dropped off at your accommodation and free to explore the charming town.

 After breakfast, you take in views of Ullswater Lake as we head along country roads to its southern shores.

 You continue further south and travel over the narrow and winding Kirkstone Pass towards the lovely Lake Windermere.
-Here you have the option to take a leisurely cruise on the Lake or eat lunch while enjoying sublime views of the surrounding scenery.
+Here you have the option to take an optional leisurely cruise on the Lake or eat lunch while enjoying sublime views of the surrounding scenery.

 After lunch you travel around the southern tip of Windermere and on towards Coniston Water.
 Your next stop is the picturesque conservation village of Hawkshead, where the poet William Wordsworth attended Grammar School.

 After exploring the cosy village, you take the narrow country lanes north towards Grasmere, which Wordsworth described as “the loveliest spot that man hath found”.

 There's free time to visit Wordsworth’s Dove Cottage, taste the legendary gingerbread, or enjoy the peace and tranquillity of the Wordsworth Daffodil Garden by the River Rothy.

 In the late afternoon, you return to Keswick.*